How to limit CPU usage with CPULimit on Ubuntu Linux

 3 Limiting CPU usage

-Now we will check the utility for limiting the CPU usage.
-For this, we will first check the CPU usage without cpulimit and then implement the cpulimit to evaluate the same.
-Let's make it clear with the example.
+Now, we will check the utility for limiting CPU usage.
+For this, we will first check the CPU usage without CPUlimit and then implement CPUlimit to evaluate it.
+Let's make it clear with an example.

 dd if=/dev/zero of=/dev/null &

-Then we will check the CPU usage with command:
+Then, we will check the CPU usage with the command:

 top